ambily08/Emotional-Sentiment-Analysis-and-Adaptive-Response-System/README.md

 To build an intelligent chatbot capable of:

-Understanding emotional intent in user text.
+* Understanding emotional intent in user text.

-Classifying emotions such as joy, sadness, anger, fear, love, and surprise.
+* Classifying emotions such as joy, sadness, anger, fear, love, and surprise.

-Responding in a culturally relevant and empathetic manner (e.g., Indian or Western style).
+* Responding in a culturally relevant and empathetic manner (e.g., Indian or Western style).

-Demonstrating the application of NLP for emotional wellbeing and mental health support.
+* Demonstrating the application of NLP for emotional wellbeing and mental health support.

-Project Structure
+Project Structure:

 Emotional-Sentiment-Analysis-and-Adaptive-Response-System/